 Each middle-school student will be assigned a locker.
 Lockers are subject to search by the Head of School or a student's teacher at any time.
+Locks are optional - see MS handbook for more information.

 Continuation Ceremony (8th Grade)